sharjeelsayed/terraform-openvpn-ec2-server/README.md

 ```

-# Launch Terrafrom to run the script
+# Launch Terraform to run the script

 Check and configure values in the terraform/variables.tf files e.g. AWS region, EC2 instance type, email address to send alerts etc.